pocomane/brewed-in-the-apocalypse/bita.md

 Typically, you have to make a rollback when:

+- during the narration of the protagonist, some reaction of the world should have happened; in this case the scenarist can __Tell imminent troubles__.
 - the protagonist is telling something impossible.
 - the protagonist misunderstood something in the scene.
 - the protagonist triggered a move without recognize it, an ey continue to speak